metincansiper/cytoscape.js-compound-resize/README.md

 // Set the mode.
 If the mode is switched to 'free' it sets the paddings to the min paddings else if the mode is switched to
 // 'min' it sets the extreme ( maximum and minimum ) paddings to the current original paddings. api.setMode(newmode);
+// Get the current mode
+api.getMode();
 // This function returns directly if the mode is not 'min'.
 It sets the paddings of the nodes conditionally.
 // The paddings which are not between min and max paddings are not set. api.setPaddings(nodes, paddings);
 // This function returns directly if the mode is not 'min'.
 Sets the extreme (min or max) paddings for the given nodes.
-// You can give 'min' or 'max' to the 'minOrMax' parameter api.setExtremePaddings(nodes, paddings, minOrMax);
+// You can give 'min' or 'max' to the 'minOrMax' parameter.
+Also note that this operation checks if the rule of 'maxPaddings >= minPaddings'
+// is broken and does not set extreme paddings if it will be broken.
+If the min paddings will be higher then or the maximum paddings will be
+// lower then the original paddings then it sets the original paddings to the extreme paddings. api.setExtremePaddings(nodes, paddings, minOrMax);
 // Get the minimum paddings of a given node.
 Returns null if the mode is not 'min' api.getMinimumPaddings(node);